 - infection by a parasite such as hookworm

 - inflammation of the intestinal lining

 - food poisoning or the flu

-If you are suffering from an intestinal parasite, the doctor will administer an additional test to determine what the parasite is and how to treat
+doctor will do an additional test to see what the parasite is and how to treat